• About Us

 Home > DMV > Wisconsin DMV Guide > Traffic Tickets & Violations

 The state of Wisconsin issues citations for a variety of driving infractions.
-There’s usually a code associated with the violation inscribed on the ticket, and you’re required to follow the directives to avoid consequences like license suspension.
-Most minor infractions can be settled by paying a fine, but some will necessitate a court appearance.
+There’s usually a code associated with the violation inscribed on the ticket, and you’re required to follow the directives to avoid serious consequences like having your Wisconsin drivers license suspended.

-It’s important to have a good idea of what traffic tickets are possible before you hit the road.
-Here’s an overview of Wisconsin’s driving laws and penalties, as well as some tips on what to do once you’ve been issued a ticket.
+It’s important to know what traffic tickets you could receive and what it will cost you before you hit the road.
+Here’s a closer look at Wisconsin’s driving laws and penalties, as well as some tips on what to do once you’ve been issued a traffic ticket.

 Strict-Liability Offenses